 Top 5 best sources of plant-based calcium

-Calcium is necessary for our body: for our cells, our muscles, our blood vessels and for many other functions.
-It is also the most abundant mineral in the body.
+Calcium is essential for our bodies: for our cells, muscles, blood vessels, and many other functions.
+It is, in fact, the most abundant mineral in the body.

-The question is particularly important if you are vegan because with this dietary program, you do not consume any dairy products.
+This question is especially important if you are vegan because with this diet, you do not consume any dairy products.

 But what are the best sources of plant-based calcium?
-We explain everything about the concept of vegetable calcium.
+We'll explain everything you need to know about the concept of plant-based calcium.

 What are the calcium requirements?

-The recommended intakes are different depending on age :
+The recommended intakes vary depending on age :

 • 500 mg for a baby